drfreder/pandemic-pub-bias/README.md

 package version 0.5.19. <https://CRAN.R-project.org/package=aRxiv>

-I began by scraping all records for March 15-April 15, 2020, during the COVID-19 pandemic, and for the same date range in 2019.
-I then expanded to the same dates in 2018.
-Finally, I scraped all the data for Jan.
-1-March 15, 2020, immediately before the pandemic, and updated the pandemic data with the most recent dates (April 16-22, 2020).
+I began by scraping all records for March 15-April 15, 2020, during the COVID-19 pandemic, and for the same date range in 2019 and 2018.
+Then, I scraped all the data for January 1 to April 22, 2020.
 I scraped the data in batches, as recommended in the aRxiv package tutorial.

 ``` r
 #Not run